jsummers/deark/technical.md

 ## Character encoding ##

 The "-d" option prints a lot of textual information to the console, some of which is not ASCII-compatible.
-For historical reasons, non-ASCII text can sometimes cause problems.
+Non-ASCII text can sometimes cause problems.

 On Windows, Deark generally does the right thing automatically.
 However, if you are redirecting the output to a file or a pipe, there are cases where the